Tame a Wild Camera: In-the-Wild Monocular Camera Calibration: Related Works

 where $\mathbf{K}'$ is the intrinsic after transformation.
 The surface normal map $\mathbf{N}$ and depthmap $\mathbf{D}$ after transformation is defined as:

 Similarly, the incidence field after transformation is:

-\cref{eqn:invariant} suggests that the incidence field $\mathbf{V}$ is a parameterization of the intrinsic matrix that is \textbf{invariant} to image resizing and image cropping.
+\cref{eqn:invariant} shows that the incidence field $\mathbf{V}$ is a parameterization of the intrinsic matrix that is \textbf{invariant} to image resizing and image cropping.
 Other invariant parameterizations of the intrinsic matrix, such as the camera field of view (FoV), rely on the central focal point assumption and only cover a $2$ DoF intrinsic matrix.
-An illustration is put in \cref{fig:depth_grad}.
+An illustration is shown in \cref{fig:depth_grad}.

+Next, we prove the incidence field $\mathbf{V}$ is a monocular 3D prior pixel-wisely determined by monocular depth $\mathbf{D}$ and surface normal $\mathbf{N}$.
+Expanding \cref{eqn:normal_constraint1} using the incidence vector $\mathbf{v}$ in \cref{eqn:incidence_field}, we get:

+Combined with the axis-$y$ constraint, the $2$ DoF incidence vector $\mathbf{v} = ^\intercal$ is uniquely solved. \cref{eqn:proof_mono_prior} gives identical solutions when depthmap $\mathbf{D}$ is adjusted by a scalar.
+This implies that the incidence field $\mathbf{V}$ is \textbf{pixel-wise determined} by the up-to-scale depth map and surface normal map, indicating a learnable mapping from the monocular image $\mathbf{I}$ to the incidence field $\mathbf{V}$ exists.

-\SubSection{Learn Monocular Incidence Field} Given the strong connection between the monocular depthmap $\mathbf{D}$ and camera incidence field $\mathbf{V}$, we adopt NewCRFs~\cite{yuan2022new}, a neural network used for monocular depth estimation, for incidence field estimation.
+Given the strong connection between the monocular depthmap $\mathbf{D}$ and camera incidence field $\mathbf{V}$, we adopt NewCRFs~\cite{yuan2022new}, a neural network used in monocular depth estimation, for incidence field estimation.
 We change the last output head to output a three-dimensional normalized incidence field $\widetilde{\mathbf{V}}$ with the same resolution as the input image $\mathbf{I}$.
 We adopt a cosine similarity loss defined as:

 We normalize the last dimension of the incidence field to one before feeding to the RANSAC algorithm.
-That is to say, $\mathbf{V}^\intercal(\mathbf{x}_i) = ^\intercal = ^\intercal $.
+That is to say, $\mathbf{V}(\mathbf{x}_i) = ^\intercal = ^\intercal $.

-\SubSection{Intrinsic from Monocular Incidence Field} Since the network inference executes on GPU device, we adopt a GPU-end RANSAC algorithm to recover the intrinsic $\mathbf{K}$ from the incidence field $\mathbf{V}$.
+\SubSection{Monocular Intrinsic Calibration with Incidence Field} Since the network inference executes on GPU device, we adopt a GPU-end RANSAC algorithm to recover the intrinsic $\mathbf{K}$ from the incidence field $\mathbf{V}$.
 Unlike a CPU-based RANSAC, we perform fixed $K_r$ iterations of RANSAC without termination.
 In RANSAC, we use the minimal solver to generate $K_c$ candidates and select the optimal one that maximizes a scoring function (see \cref{fig:framework}).

 \Paragraph{RANSAC \textit{w.o} Assumption.} From \cref{eqn:incidence_field}, the incidence vector $\mathbf{v}$ relates to the intrinsic $\mathbf{K}$ as: